 You can also create issues if you wear the wrong shoes for a specific activity.

-For example, you are wearing overly padded shoes, while weight lifting can negatively affect your form.
-On the other hand, wearing shoes that are too flat during cardio can put too much strain on your joints.
+For example, wearing overly padded shoes while weight lifting can negatively affect your form.
+On the other hand, wearing too flat shoes during cardio can put too much strain on your joints.

 Improper Workout Fuel